-Upon a determination that a abandoned, nuisance or junked vehicle is located on private or public property in violation of this Article III, the County Inspections Department may initiate process to remove and dispose of such vehicles in accordance with the provisions of this ordinance as permitted by N.C.G.S.
+Upon a determination that an abandoned, nuisance or junked vehicle is located on private or public property in violation of this Article III, the County Planning and Inspections Department may initiate process to remove and dispose of such vehicles in accordance with the provisions of this ordinance as permitted by N.C.G.S.
 Section 153A-132 and N.C.G.S.
 20-219.11.
 (Ord. of 9-6-88,1).

-- (a) Pre-towing notice.
-Except as set forth in subsection 9-46(b), an abandoned, nuisance or junked vehicle which is to be removed shall be towed only after notice to the registered owner or person entitled to possession of the vehicle.
-In the case of a nuisance or junked vehicle, if the names and mailing addresses of the registered owner or person entitled to the possession of the vehicle or the owner, lessee or occupant of the real property upon which the vehicle is located can be ascertained in the exercise of reasonable diligence, the notice shall be given by first-class mail.
+(a) Pre-towing notice.
+Except as set forth in subsection 9-46(b), an abandoned, nuisance or junked vehicle which is to be removed shall be towed only after notice to the registered owner, lessee or person entitled to possession of the vehicle.
+In the case of a nuisance or junked vehicle, if the names and mailing addresses of the registered owner, lessee or person entitled to the possession of the vehicle or the owner, lessee or occupant of the real property upon which the vehicle is located can be ascertained in the exercise of reasonable diligence, the notice shall be given by first-class mail.
 A written record of the name(s) and address(es) and date of mailing of these notices will be maintained by the Inspector.
 If such information cannot be ascertained, or if the vehicle to be removed is an abandoned vehicle, notice shall be affixed to the vehicle in a conspicuous place.
 The notice shall state that the vehicle will be removed by the county on a specified date after the notice is affixed or mailed unless the vehicle is moved by the owner or legal possessor prior to that time.
-The date specified shall be no sooner than seven (7) days after the notice is affixed or mailed. - (b) Exceptions to pre-towing notice requirement.
-The requirement that notice be given prior to the removal of an abandoned, nuisance or junked motor vehicle may, as determined by the authorizing official, maybe omitted in those circumstances where there is a special need for prompt action to eliminate traffic obstructions or to otherwise maintain and protect the public safety and welfare.
-Such findings shall, in all cases, be entered by the authorizing official in the appropriate daily records.
-Circumstances justifying the removal of vehicles without prior notice include but are not limited to: - (1) Vehicles blocking or obstructing traffic - (2) Vehicles blocking or obstructing ingress or egress to businesses or residences
+The date specified shall be no sooner than seven (7) days after the notice is affixed or mailed.
+If the registered owner or person entitled to possession chooses to appeal the determination that the vehicle is an abandoned, nuisance or junked motor vehicle, such appeal shall be made to the Planning and Inspections Director or his/her designee.
+In the event of an appeal further proceedings to remove the vehicle shall be stayed until the appeal is heard and decided.